3MFConsortium/spec_displacement/displacement.md

 | :---: | :---: | :---: |
 | Sphere mesh (27.500 triangles, 411kB). | Sphere mesh with greyscale displacement map (27.500 triangles, 1.2MB) | Retesselated Sphere mesh (660.000 triangles, 12.1MB)|

+The rationale of the displacement specification extension is to enhance mesh geometry by a displacement mapping.
+This is achieved by assigning a displacement map (vectors attached to nodes, linearly interpolated) to the conventional 3MD mesh geometry and a scalar map that describes the offset in the direction of the displacement vector.
+This allows a very memory effective, accurate description of complex geometry.

+TODO: comparision to/distinction from normal mapping, bump mapping

 This document describes new elements, each of which is OPTIONAL for producers, but MUST be supported by consumers that specify support for this displacement extension of 3MF.

 A consumer MAY calculate a different toolpath than the one specified by this extension.
 In addition, private extensions, information in the printticket can be used to specify machine specific parameters.